 If you have had severe vomiting or diarrhea, Gatorade may be a good option to help replace lost fluid and electrolytes.

-No research has investigated if Gatorade is good or bad for kidney stones.
+No research has investigated if Gatorade can cause kidney stones.
 However, we can deduce if Gatorade is good for kidney stones by looking at the nutrition information.

-Although hydration is very important, Gatorade is not the best way to hydrate for kidney stones.
+Although hydration is very important, Gatorade may not be the best way to stay hydrated to prevent kidney stones.

 Sodium in Gatorade